amiehulme/redly/Readme.md

 SDL2 2.30.8
 SDL2 TTF 2.22.0

+IDE Used:
+Visual Studio Community Edition 2022

 How to run the game:

 Open Release/game/Redly.exe

-I've included the libraries in the resources folder.
+I've included the libraries in the Redly/resources folder.
 If for some reason the game won't run, I had the libraries installed at a C:\vclib folder, with environment variables setup to point to those libs.
+I've included a screenshot of what it should look like when it loads up, with the door image etc.

 Design decisions: